guanquann/Stocksera/README.md

 - View historical data of your favourite ticker
 - Gather key statistics such as EPS, beta and SMA
 - Proportion of stocks held by major holders and major institutions
-- Price targets set by different organisations
-- Recent news articles and their sentiment level
+- Google trending
-- Data is from <a href="https://finance.yahoo.com/">yahoo finance</a> and <a href="https://finviz.com/">finviz</a>
+- Data is from <a href="https://finance.yahoo.com/">yahoo finance</a>

 #### /ticker/options/
 - View options chain of your favourite ticker